mossy2100/ecmascript/base4and32literals.md

 lower-case letters, with the value of an upper-case letter equal to its lower-case variant.

-Triacontakaidecimal digit characters should be backwards compatible with their values in other integer literals, i.e. The digits 0..9 and A..F should thus have the same value in both hexadecimal and triacontakaidecimal, just as decimal and octal digits have the same value in hexadecimal.
-This will be consistent, compatible with the JavaScript parseInt() function, simplify implementation, reduce programmer error and bugs, and improve learnability of the notation.
+Triacontakaidecimal digit characters should be backwards compatible with their values in other integer literals, i.e. he digits 0..9 and A..F should have the same value in both hexadecimal and triacontakaidecimal, just as decimal and octal digits have the same value in hexadecimal.
+This will be consistent and compatible with the JavaScript _parseInt()_ function, simplify implementation, reduce programmer error and bugs, and improve learnability of the notation.

+Comparison with previous proposals:

 #### RFC 4648

 The letters of the alphabet are assigned the values 0–25, and the digits 2-7 are assigned the values 26-31.
 The digits 0, 1, 8, and 9 are excluded.
-This system is not compatible with hexadecimal (i.e. A means 0 instead of 10, etc.) and is therefore suboptimal.
+This system is not compatible with hexadecimal (i.e. "A" means 0 instead of 10, "2" means 26 instead of 2, etc.) and is therefore suboptimal.

 See:
 - S. Josefsson, Ed., RFC 3548, Network Working Group, July 2003